 In the past, the contribution of business people to God’s kingdom has been seen, frequently by church leaders themselves, as ‘you raise the money and donate it, we will spend it doing important Christian stuff’.
-As a result, the vocation of Christians to be in business has too often been seen as second best to ‘full-time ministry’.
+As a result, the vocation of Christians to be in commerce has too often been seen as second best to ‘full-time ministry’.

 Yet the Apostle Paul makes clear that he continued to practise his trade of tentmaking alongside taking the gospel to the gentiles.
 His was not a ministry confined to church buildings, solely supported by the generosity of others (important though that was at times).
 It was, in the words of the businessman and writer Ed Silvoso, a ‘ministry in the marketplace’.

 The role of Churches Together’s Business Champion is to explore what ‘ministry in the marketplace’ looks like in the 21st century.